bfops/playform/README.md

 your `rustc`, and then point your `~/.cargo/config` at them.

 If you find `playform` itself won't build on the latest `rustc`, please open an issue or file a PR!

+## Performance

+I mostly work on non-performance stuff because it's more fun, so Playform runs passably on my pretty good computer.
+If it's too slow for you, try tweaking `max_load_distance` in `client/src/client.rs`.

 ## How to play